shaktilucifer/Erudite/README.md

 - Count num books read and calculate num left for challenge
 - Stats like reading speed and reading density
 - Api to search and add books

+Input for getting pages read by date
+Ex: 01/01/2022 - 228 pages
+    01/02/2022 - 348 pages etc...

+-  Search by ISBN number and choose books that match the page.